microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/05-RetrainingAndEvaluation.md

 ## Introduction

 When the new data deviates from the original trained data that the model was trained model, the model performance deteriorates.
-This concept, known as model drift, can be mitigated by retraining the model when new data becomes available, to reflect the current reality.
+This concept can be mitigated by retraining the model when new data becomes available, to reflect the current reality.

 In Azure DevOps, you can retrain the model on a schedule or when new data